deis/deis/README.md

 Did you remember to add your SSH key to the ssh-agent? `ssh-add -L` should list the key you used to provision the servers.
 If it's not there, `ssh-add -K /path/to/your/key`.

 #### When running a `deisctl` command - 'All the given peers are not reachable (Tried to connect to each peer twice and failed)'
 The most common cause of this issue is that a [new discovery URL](https://discovery.etcd.io/new) wasn't generated and updated in [contrib/coreos/user-data](contrib/coreos/user-data) before the cluster was launched.
 Each Deis cluster must have a unique discovery URL, else there will be entries for old hosts that etcd will try and fail to connect to.
-Trying destroying and relaunching the cluster with a fresh discovery URL.
+Try destroying and relaunching the cluster with a fresh discovery URL.

 #### Scaling an app doesn't work, and/or the app shows 'Welcome to nginx!'
 This usually means the controller failed to submit jobs to the scheduler. `deisctl journal controller` will show detailed error information, but the most common cause of this is that the cluster was created with the wrong SSH key for the `--auth` parameter.
 The key supplied with the `--auth` parameter must be the same key that was used to provision the Deis servers.
 If you suspect this to be the issue, you'll need to `clusters:destroy` the cluster and recreate it, along with the app.